-I can sketch using lines of different thickness and tone

-Show children the images of rabbits and recap on the drawing techniques learned.
+2.I can experiment with natural materials to create a piece of art inspired by Andy Goldsworthy - focused on balance and stacking.
+Whilst in the classroom, review some of the images from the last session of the artworks children created when focused on colour and shape.
+Now explain that in this session, children will be the drawing techniques learned.
 Next, model to the children how a pencil can be used to create lines of different thickness and tones (light and dark).
 Demonstrate by drawing the rabbit form again, but this time, use the pencil to add different thickness of lines.
-Next model how pencil lines can be use to create light and dark tones - this can be done by pressing harder or softer - putting pressure on the pencil.
-It can also be achieved through repeated lines like shading and cross hatching and lines working in different directions.
+Next model how pencil lines can be use to create light and dark tones - this can be hatching and lines working in different directions.